-Archi is a dedicated advocate for immigrant women and girls with more than fifteen years of experience in immigration law practice, women’s rights, and public policy advocacy.
+Archi serves on Tahirih’s National Support Team, where she helps lead the organization through consultation and consensus decision-making.
+She also serves as a key spokesperson with lawmakers, media, funders, and on coalitions such as the National Task Force to End Sexual and Domestic Violence.
 She is an alumna of the NoVo Foundation’s “Move to End Violence” initiative, a two-year highly competitive leadership training and movement building experience for leaders in women’s rights.

-Prior to joining Tahirih, Archi was the Deputy Director of the Immigration Intervention Project at Sanctuary for Families in New York, where she served hundreds of women and girls fleeing gender-based violence, directed an attorney volunteer program, and worked with survivors to stop female genital mutilation/cutting in the United States.
+Prior to joining Tahirih, Archi was the Deputy Director of the Immigration Intervention Project at Sanctuary for Families in New York, where she served women and girls fleeing gender-based violence each year, managed a large pro bono asylum program, and organized alongside survivors aiming to stop female genital mutilation/cutting from occurring in the United States.

-Before joining Sanctuary, from 2004 to 2007, Archi was a senior associate with the Human Rights Defenders Program of Human Rights First where she contributed to the development of a project focusing on the rights safety of women human rights defenders.
+Before joining Sanctuary, from 2004 to 2007, Archi was a senior associate with the Human Rights Defenders Program of Human Rights First where she contributed to a project focusing on the rights safety of women human rights defenders around the world.
 She joined Human Rights First in 2002 as an Equal Justice Works Fellow with the Asylum Program, counseling detained immigrants and advocating for changes in national detention practices in the post-9/11 era.

 Archi is a graduate of Brown University and the University of Michigan Law School, where she received two competitive human rights fellowships to work overseas and was named Outstanding Woman Law Student of the Year by the Michigan Women Lawyers’ Association.